mingyao1/assassin/README.md

+# Assassin
-# Assassin /n randomly assigns targets given a list of players /n be the last one to survive
+randomly assigns targets given a list of players <br>
+be the last one to survive